Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

  % upgrade -recurse -all -src=<path_to_your_sources>
 ~~~~~

-On Windows, helper batch script upgrade.bat can be used, provided that Tcl is either available in PATH, or configured via custom.bat script (for instance, if you use OCCT installed from Windows installer package).
-Start it from command prompt:
+On Windows, the helper batch script *upgrade.bat* can be used, provided that Tcl is either available in *PATH*, or configured via *custom.bat* script (for instance, if you use OCCT installed from Windows installer package).
+Start it from the command prompt:

 ~~~~~
 cmd> <path_to_occt>\upgrade.bat -recurse -all -inc=<path_to_occt>\inc -src=<path_to_your_sources> [options]
 ~~~~~

-Run upgrade tool without arguments to see the list of available options.
+Run the upgrade tool without arguments to see the list of available options.

-Upgrade tool performs the following changes in the code.
+The upgrade tool performs the following changes in the code.

-1. Replaces macro DEFINE_STANDARD_RTTI by DEFINE_STANDARD_RTTIEXT, with second argument indicating base class for the main argument class (if inheritance is recognized by the script):
+1. Replaces macro *DEFINE_STANDARD_RTTI* by *DEFINE_STANDARD_RTTIEXT*, with second argument indicating base class for the main argument class (if inheritance is recognized by the script):
 ~~~~~
 DEFINE_STANDARD_RTTI(Class) -> DEFINE_STANDARD_RTTIEXT(Class, Base)
 ~~~~~

-   @note If macro DEFINE_STANDARD_RTTI with two arguments (used in intermediate development versions of OCCT 7.0) is found, the script will convert it to either DEFINE_STANDARD_RTTIEXT or DEFINE_STANDARD_RTTI_INLINE.
+   @note If macro *DEFINE_STANDARD_RTTI* with two arguments (used in intermediate development versions of OCCT 7.0) is found, the script will convert it to either *DEFINE_STANDARD_RTTIEXT* or *DEFINE_STANDARD_RTTI_INLINE*.
    The former case is used if current file is header and source file with the same name is found in the same folder.
-   In this case, macro IMPLEMENT_STANDARD_RTTI is injected in the corresponding source file.
+   In this case, macro *IMPLEMENT_STANDARD_RTTI* is injected in the corresponding source file.
-   The latter variant defines all methods for RTTI as inline, and does not require IMPLEMENT_STANDARD_RTTIEXT macro.
+   The latter variant defines all methods for RTTI as inline, and does not require *IMPLEMENT_STANDARD_RTTIEXT* macro.

-2. Replaces forward declarations of collection classes previously generated from CDL generics (defined in TCollection package) by \#include of corresponding header:
+2. Replaces forward declarations of collection classes previously generated from CDL generics (defined in *TCollection* package) by inclusion of the corresponding header:
 ~~~~~
 class TColStd_Array1OfReal; -> #include <TColStd_Array1OfReal.hxx>
 ~~~~~

-3. Replaces underscored names of Handle classes by usage of a macro:
+3. Replaces underscored names of *Handle* classes by usage of a macro:
 ~~~~~
 Handle_Class -> Handle(Class)
 ~~~~~
-  This change is not applied if source or header file is recognized as containing definition of Qt class with signals or slots, to avoid possible compilation errors of MOC files caused by inability of MOC to recognize macros (see http://doc.qt.io/qt-4.8/signalsandslots.html).
+  This change is not applied if the source or header file is recognized as containing the definition of Qt class with signals or slots, to avoid possible compilation errors of MOC files caused by inability of MOC to recognize macros (see http://doc.qt.io/qt-4.8/signalsandslots.html).
-  The file is considered as defining Qt object if it contains strings "Q_OBJECT" and either "slots:" or "signals".
+  The file is considered as defining a Qt object if it contains strings *Q_OBJECT* and either *slots:* or *signals:*.

-4. Removes forward declarations of classes with names Handle(C) or Handle_C, replacing these either by forward declaration of its argument class, or (for files defining Qt objects) \#include statement for header with name of the argument class and extension .hxx:
+4. Removes forward declarations of classes with names <i>Handle(C)</i> or *Handle_C*, replacing them either by forward declaration of its argument class, or (for files defining Qt objects) <i>\#include</i> statement for a header with the name of the argument class and extension .hxx:
 ~~~~~
 class Handle(TColStd_HArray1OfReal); -> #include <TColStd_HArray1OfReal.hxx>
 ~~~~~

-5. Removes \#includes of files Handle_...hxx disappeared in OCCT 7.0:
+5. Removes <i> \#includes </i> of files <i>Handle_...hxx</i> that have disappeared in OCCT 7.0:
 ~~~~~
 #include <Handle_Geom_Curve.hxx> ->
 ~~~~~

-6. Removes typedef statements that use Handle macro to generate name:
+6. Removes *typedef* statements that use *Handle* macro to generate the name:
 ~~~~~
 typedef NCollection_Handle<Message_Msg> Handle(Message_Msg); ->
 ~~~~~

-7. Converts C-style casts applied to Handles to calls to DownCast() method:
+7. Converts C-style casts applied to Handles into calls to <i>DownCast()</i> method:
 ~~~~~
     ((Handle(A)&)b)     -> Handle(A)::DownCast(b)
     (Handle(A)&)b       -> Handle(A)::DownCast(b)